Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 And how do you promote conversions?
 Through effective web design.

-What effective web design does is bring various elements together to get your web visitors to take your intended action.
+What effective web design does is bring various elements together to get your website visitors to take the intended action.
 These elements include:

 - Strong calls-to-action